dleutnant/influxdbr/README.md

              measurement = "sampledata")
 ```

-We can now check if the time series were succefully written:
+We can now check if the time series were successfully written:

 ``` r
 # check if measurements were succefully written